MightAsWell-5799/Obsequious/README.md

 ### NPM INSTALL LIBRARIES
 run
 `npm install`
-in any of the project directories
+in any of the project directories with a package.json file